tougshire/wibekwa/README.md

 ### Wibekwa provides the ability to have a landing page other than the root page.
 Webekwa also provides for a static tags index page, where you designate the included tags in the admin panel.
 The following instructions are a way to make use of those features

+* rename the automatically-created page
-* In the admin panel, delete the default page that Wagtail created
+    * In the admin panel, click "Pages", then the edit icon (a pencil) for "Wecome to your new Wagtail site!"
+    * In the promote tab, rename the slug from "home" to "old-home"
+    * Publish the page
+* using the "add child page" action next to the word "Root", create a new article index page
+    * name it "articles"
+    * check the "for site menus" check box under the Promote tab
+    * Publish the page
-* from the root page, (http://127.0.0.1:8000/admin/pages/ if your site is http://127.0.0.1:8000), create a new static tags index page
+* from the root page, create a new article static tags index page
     * name it "featured articles"
     * under "tags included" enter "featured"
-* from the root page, create a new blog index page
+    * Publish the page
-    * name it "blog"
-    * check the "for site menus" check box under the Promote tab
 * from the root page, create a new redirect page
     * name it "Home"
     * for the target page, choose the featured articles page
-* go to http://127.0.0.1:8000/admin/sites (subbing whatever your actual base url is)
-* edit localhost and change the root page from Z_Home to Home
+    * Publish the page
-* go back to http://127.0.0.1:8000/admin/pages/ and move the featured articles page and the blog page under home
+* Move the featured articles page and the articles index page under the home page
-    * Do this by selecting the three dots, then "move", then the three dots, then "choose a different page"
+    * Do this each page from the page list by selecting the three dots next to the page title, then "move".
+After moving each page, get back to the page list by clicking "Pages", then "Pages" next to the home icon
+* Click "Settings" then "Sites"
+* edit localhost and change the root page from the old home page to the new home page (which is the redirect page)
 * You can now add new articles with the "Blog Pages" menu item.
 If you tag the article with "featured", it will show up on your home page